aiida-vasp/aiida-vasp/docs/source/howto/other_codes.md

 (pymatgen-vasp-io)=
 ### Coming from pymatgen based workflows

-If you are coming from using pymatgen for setting up VASP input files, the BuilderUpdater interface would feel very familiar, which uses the same approach of using a preset of input parameters.
+If you are coming from using pymatgen for setting up VASP input files, the [InputGenerator](../concepts/protocols.md#using-inputgenerator-classes-to-launch-workchains) interface would feel very familiar, which uses the same approach of using a pre-defined set of input parameters.

 Consider the following code using pymatgen to set up a VASP calculation: